giorgiokito/WAI/README.md

 ## Overview

 **WAI (Web AI Interface)** defines a JSON structure that presents comprehensive company information.
-The design provides a "business card on steroids" that is both human- and machine-readable, enabling AI agents to quickly obtain insights about an organization.
+Its design delivers a "business card on steroids" that is both human- and machine-readable, enabling AI agents to quickly obtain insights about an organization.

-For companies with many locations (e.g., McDonald's), it may be impractical to embed full location details directly in the main JSON file.
+For companies with many locations (e.g., McDonald’s), it may be impractical to embed full location details directly in the main JSON file.
 In such cases, a reference (or redirect) should be provided to an external API endpoint that supplies the full list of locations.
-This endpoint is included in the **publicAPI** array with a single **name** field (e.g., "Locations API").
+This endpoint is included in the **publicAPI** array with a suitable identifier (e.g., "Locations").

+Furthermore, WAI acts as a registry to list available MCP (Model Context Protocol) context files.
+These MCP JSON files provide detailed instructions to the AI agent on how to perform specific actions (for example, booking a meeting in a calendar).

 ---

 ## Schema Structure

-The JSON document is divided into two main sections:
+The JSON document is divided into three primary sections:

 1. **business**: Contains all core details about the company, including its identity, locations (or a summary thereof), and any owned businesses.
-2. **publicAPI**: An array of objects that describes public API endpoints.
-These endpoints allow consumers to retrieve extended business-related data (e.g., a full list of locations, product details, subscriptions).
+2. **publicAPI**: An array of objects that describe public API endpoints.
+These endpoints allow consumers to retrieve extended business-related data (e.g., full lists of locations, products, subscriptions).
+3. **mcpContexts**: An array of objects listing available MCP context files.
+Each object in this array provides an identifier, description, and a fixed URL where the full MCP JSON can be fetched.

 ---